manojmanivannan/k8sEssentials/README.md

 <h1>Redirecting...</h1>
 <p>You should be redirected automatically to the target URL: <a href="/rooms">/rooms</a>.
 If not, click the link.
 ```

+Since the minikube exposed to localhost on the host machine, you can even access the application from remote servers using the host machine's IP:32080

 #### Postgres
 `psql -U admin -d house`